Signed in as:

 Queens (Face Value: 12)

 Symbolic of women and mothers.
+Richmond wrote that queens denote "the female and love."
 Queens are co-rulers with the Kings, only their rulership is expressed in a more passive sense.
 Often in the position of authority, without the name or recognition.
 Sensitive power is indicated because they are the receptive, intuitive and cooperative aspect of royalty.

 Kings (Face Value: 13)

 Symbolic of leadership, responsibility and authority.
+Olney Richmond wrote, "the kings denote power and rule."
 Kings represent the ultimate potential of the quality represented in each suit.
 They may also represent older men, father, boss, often someone in authority.

 We use cookies to help you have a pleasant experience on our website.
 By continuing to use this site, you consent to our use of cookies.